linode/docs/docs/guides/applications/containers/serverless-vs-containers/index.md

   name: Linode
 ---

-Getting as much done, in as little time, and with as little overhead as possible is an essential element of development today.
-The end result has to be easy to deploy, maintain, and debug.
+Getting as much done in as little time, and with as little overhead as possible is an essential element of modern development.
+The end result needs to be easy to deploy, maintain, and debug.
 Plus, it all has to run in the cloud.
 That’s asking a lot, but both serverless applications and containers are up to the task.
 They’re both designed to replace virtual machines that require much more work on the organization’s part.
 Of the two, containers are a heavier weight solution that include everything needed to run an application, usually as a set of microservices.
 Meanwhile, serverless applications are lighter weight solutions that focus on application code that relies on services provided by a vendor API.
-There isn’t a right or wrong choice with either technology, simply the choice that benefits your organization most, as this guide explains.
+There isn’t a right or wrong choice with either technology, simply the choice that benefits an organization most, as this guide explains.

 ## What Is Serverless?

 Serverless applications are hosted on a vendor system, where the functions used to create them respond to events.
 With *serverless*, the developer gets to focus on the code, the application, and not worry about the server or hardware.
 The infrastructure, such as backend services and libraries, are generally provided by the vendor.
-Therefore the developer is only looking at the code, not the code and its dependencies.
+Therefore the developer is only looking at the application code, and not its dependencies.

 A serverless application provides functionality like automatic scaling, provisioning, built-in service integration, automated configuration, and high-availability.
 All without any additional effort on the developer’s part.
-Because of the manner of hosting, serverless applications can also save an organization a huge amount of money on dependency costs.
+Because of the manner of hosting, serverless applications can save an organization a huge amount of money on dependency costs.

 A serverless application can provide traditional desktop support, backend services, and serverless web applications.
 When compared to a microservice, the serverless application represents a method of running an application, while a microservice represents a method of designing an application.
 Additionally, serverless applications, unlike microservices, don’t run continuously, do require an event to begin execution, and individual functions perform exactly one task.
 A microservice can run continuously over a long period of time, and can support more than one task or function.
 The advantage of using a serverless application over a microservice is that the serverless application waits for an event, runs, and then stops.
 The costs of running a serverless application is therefore less than a microservice in situations where an application is expected to receive frequent usage spikes.